Contract Settlements: Penalties: Abatement - Extra Abatement for Disclosure

 It is important to note that this extra abatement is 10% or nothing, there are no half measures with this.

-This extra 10 percent will have the effect of covering part of the penalty loading remaining after the other two elements have been considered.
+This extra 10 percent can have the effect of covering part of the penalty loading remaining after the other two elements have been considered.

-There will be occasions when, following a spontaneous disclosure, the extra 10 percent will, with full co-operation, reduce the penalty loading to nil.
+There will be occasions when the extra 10 percent can, with full co-operation, reduce the penalty loading to nil.

 The extra 10 percent abatement will not be due in the following circumstances

 - where an SA enquiry has been opened, since the taxpayer cannot be said to have no fear of early discovery